-Joe Hall quickly became known as "Bad Joe Hall".
-As the nickname implies, he was a rough, tough and dirty player.
+Early in his career, Hall earned the nickname "Bad Joe Hall" due to the fact that he was a rough, tough - and dirty - player.
 He spent a fair bit of time before governing bodies and watching his teams from the stands while under suspension.

 One early instance was in a January 1904 game at the Winnipeg Auditorium as a member of the Brandon Rowing Club team.
 Some in the crowd were taunting him with calls of "Butcher" and "lobster" for his dirty play and Hall made "an alleged breach of etiquette towards the audience".
 (Other Manitoba incidents can be read by clicking the above images.)